alihuber/rails4_jquery_upload/README.md

     def can_upload?(model_name)
       current_user.admin? && model_name == "attachments"
     end

+Keep in mind that not configuring any restrictions lets anyone target the `DELETE` request used by jQuery File Uploader which is not not preferable in most scenarios.

+### To recap
+* Call the `jquery_fileupload` helper method in your view
+* Make sure you submit the ids of the already uploaded objects via JavaScript
+* Call the `has_jquery_uploads` class method in your controller
+* Fetch the ids of the uploaded objects in your `create` and `update` actions via `jquery_upload_model_ids`
+* Use `jquery_upload_json_response` in your `edit` action to display uploaded objects
+* Restrict uploads to not expose the `DELETE` request

 ## Coming real soon
 * Support for multiple upload forms on one page